-POLICIES AND PROCEDURES FOR "INCOMPLETE GRADES"
+J. POLICIES AND PROCEDURES FOR "INCOMPLETE GRADES"

-Incomplete - An "I" may be given to a student who has failed to complete a small, but important part of the course if the reasons for the incomplete are justified in writing by the student and instructor to the Dean.
+Incomplete - An "I" may be given to a student who has failed to complete a small, but important part of the course if the reasons for the incomplete are justified in writing by the student and instructor and approved by the Dean of the college/school.
 To receive credit for a course marked "I", the student must satisfactorily complete the unfinished work by the end of one calendar year (or sooner as agreed by student and instructor) from the last day of the semester in which the student received the "I", with the exception of -690, -695 and -696 courses.
 Should the student fail to complete the specified work to the satisfaction of the instructor, no credit will be recorded and the symbol "I" will be changed to an "F" on the transcript.
 No request for time extension will be approved.
+The conversion to "F" does not apply to Special Project (-690 course) or to Thesis (-695 or AR696 courses).
+In these cases, the grade of "I" will remain on the permanent record until a grade of "P" or "T" is received or seven years has passed whichever comes sooner.